BreakingBytes/breakingbytes.github.io/content/future-of-science.md

 # The future of science is OSS, and the language is code.

 In the future money is obsolete, currency is your reputation, and you earn it but contributing to open source data, science, and software.
+What is open source?
+Software seems to dominate open source, but open science, open data, and open art are also important.